apache/beam/website/www/site/content/en/contribute/_index.md

    Use `R: @username` in the pull request to notify a reviewer.

-1. If you don't get any response in 3 business days, email the [dev@ mailing list](/community/contact-us) to ask for someone to look at your pull request.
+1. If you don't get any response in 3 business days, email the [dev@beam.apache.org mailing list](/community/contact-us) to ask for someone to look at your pull request.

-#### Make the reviewer's job easier
+#### Make the Reviewer’s Job Easier

 1. Provide context for your changes in the associated JIRA issue and/or PR description.